NBC Nightly News—October 28, 2008

 James Harshaw says the scaffolding has helped him a lot -- as the experimental procedures could someday help millions of others.

-Watch the full story at nbc.com.
+This story originally appeared at nbc.com.

 To view the full inclusion/exclusion criteria for Dr. Williams' clinical trial, please read A Randomized Comparison of NeoCart® to Microfracture for the Repair of Articular Cartilage Injuries in the Knee.